 - Spray a piece of foil with non-stick oil and cover the frozen crust, molding it tightly to the bottom and sides.
 You will not need pie weights for this pastry crust.

-If the filling is not going to be baked return the pastry to the oven and continue baking an additional 15-minutes.
+- If the filling does not need to be baked, return the pastry to the oven and continue baking for an additional 15-minutes.
 Cool completely before filling.

-If you do not press foil onto the top of the pastry before baking it, the sides of the tart pastry will slump down.
-The foil helps hold the pastry in place.
-Since the edges are so short and the pastry is fairly thick, you don’t need pie weights but you can use them if you would like.
+- The foil holds the pastry in place and will keep the sides of the tart from slumping during the baking process.
+Since the edges of the tin are so short and the pastry is fairly thick, you don’t need pie weights but you can use them if you would like.

 What can you use a shortbread pastry for?

-Use this rich crust for any type of tart or several individual mini-tarts.
+Use this rich crust for any type of tart, pie, or individual mini-tarts.
 It is especially wonderful when used in bar cookies and fruit turnovers.
 It also works well as the crust for a cheesecake.

 Freezable shortbread pastry: